Israeli forces thwart 'Hezbollah attack' near Lebanon border | DW | 27.07.2020

 The Israeli Defense Forces said they foiled "an infiltration attempt of a terror squad" in the disputed Shebaa Farms.
-The UN peacekeeping force in Lebanon has called for "maximum restraint" following an exchange of fire.
+The Lebanese militant group denied that it had conducted an operation targeting the Israeli military.

 Israeli forces on Monday exchanged fire near the Lebanese border after Lebanese Shiite militant group Hezbollah attempted to carry out an operation on Israeli soil.